Compare any two graphics cards:

 OpenGL Version OpenGL 3.1 OpenGL 4.3

-Memory Bandwidth: Memory bandwidth is the max amount of data (in units of MB per second) that can be transported across the external memory interface in one second.
-It's worked out by multiplying the card's interface width by its memory speed.
-If the card has DDR RAM, it should be multiplied by 2 once again.
+Memory Bandwidth: Memory bandwidth is the largest amount of information (in units of MB per second) that can be transferred across the external memory interface within a second.
+The number is calculated by multiplying the card's bus width by its memory clock speed.
+If the card has DDR type memory, the result should be multiplied by 2 once again.
 If DDR5, multiply by ANOTHER 2x.
-The better the bandwidth is, the faster the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
+The higher the memory bandwidth, the better the card will be in general.
+It especially helps with AA, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied in one second.
-This is worked out by multiplying the total amount of texture units by the core speed of the chip.
-The higher the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
+This figure is worked out by multiplying the total texture units of the card by the core speed of the chip.
+The better the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels applied in a second.

 Display Prices